owickstrom/wickstrom.tech/src/_posts/2019-04-17-property-based-testing-in-a-screencast-editor-case-study-2.md

 on property-based testing (PBT) in Komposition we looked at timeline flattening.
 This post covers the video classifier, how it was tested before, and the bugs I found when I wrote property tests for it.

+If you haven't read [the
+introduction](/programming/2019/03/02/property-based-testing-in-a-screencast-editor-introduction.html)
+or [the first case
+study](/programming/2019/03/24/property-based-testing-in-a-screencast-editor-case-study-1.html)
+yet, I recommend checking them out!

 ## Classifying Scenes in Imported Video